cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Who else?"
 William shot back.
 "She gains everything if Edward's will is missing.
 And let's not ignore her prior... association with Lieutenant Cartwright.
 Who's to say Edward didn't discover something and decide to change his will?"

 Holmes's expression remained neutral.
-"Your accusations are bold, Mr. Blackwood, but evidence is required to support such claims.
+"An interesting theory, Mr. Blackwood, but one that demands evidence before it can be entertained.
 Tell me, where were you on the night the chest disappeared?"

 William stiffened slightly, his scowl deepening.
 "In my quarters, alone.
 I heard nothing, saw nothing.
 And frankly, I'm not obligated to account for myself."